 To assemble a GNU Radio work station one must make a number of strategic choices.
 Since the focus of this website is on DSP for telecommunication applications, primarily oriented toward SWL and ham radio ‘rigs’ there is the emphasis on ‘real time’ signal processing.
 ‘Real time’ signal processing for a radio operator is different from the level of performance demanded from modeling and post-processing applications that are typical in a laboratory or educational environments.
 In other words, the capture and demodulation of signals must occur relatively coincident with the signals reception at the antenna; minimum delay or latency is acceptable.
-As a result, a GNU Radio ‘work station’ must allow the DSP operation to be smooth, and predictable using a capable computer system.
+As a result, a GNU Radio ‘work station’ must allow the DSP operation to be smooth, predictable, and fast and requires a capable computer system.
 A capable computer system in this application should boot up rapidly, applications should load quickly, and the CPU capacity should be sufficient to permit dependable real time signal processing.

 I recommend choosing the Ubuntu OS for a variety of practical reasons.
 Ubuntu is the supported OS by the GNU Radio developers.
 Remember, both Ubuntu and GNU Radio are open source projects both of which are characterized by constant development with frequent changes and updates.
-This combination of two open source projects has many moving parts with version changes every few months.
+This combination of two open source projects has many moving parts with GNU Radio version changes every few months.
 The inevitable version change problems with the GNU Radio and OS compatibility are immediately addressed by the GNU Radio developers.
 Their solutions and directions are given in ‘Ubuntu speak’.
-No translation is necessary to implement a solution as might otherwise be required if one uses an OS different from Ubuntu.
-These cross OS translations are certainly beyond the capabilities of most computer beginners.
+No translation from ‘Ubuntu speak’ trouble shooting is otherwise needed if one uses the Ubuntu OS.
+The cross Linux distro OS translations are beyond the capabilities of most computer beginners.

 How does one behave in this constantly changing software environment?
 Above all, keep current with your GNU Radio version and your Ubuntu LTS version.
-That said, don’t upgrade or update GNU Radio too soon after a version change is posted.
+That said, don’t upgrade or update GNU Radio too soon after a version change is posted and similarly resist random up grading your Ubuntu version.
 Give the user community time to identify any problems and allow the developers to perform ‘bug fixes’.
 This cycle is usually very rapid and ‘bug fix release’ sub-versions quickly follow.
 The best place of monitor GNU Radio issues is the website: GNU Radio Main Page

 Link to Terms and Abbreviations Page: Terms and Abbreviations